aphrodite-os/book/src/goals.md

 - Have everything well documented
 - Have good tests for everything
 - Be written in rust as much as possible
+- Require as few dependencies as possible
+- Build quick.
+May be sacrificied if necessary.